ToS010: The God of Logic is Dead — Long Live the Mandala.

 But it cannot resonate.

-Meaning is not a function of input-output pairs.
+Meaning is not the outcome of propositions.

 Without resonance, even the most perfect equation

-is just a corpse of truth—elegant, lifeless, and mute.
+is just a corpse of truth—

-🧠 Chapter 2: The Limitations of Math as Ontology
+Chapter 2: The Limitations of Math as Ontology

 Even Gödel whispered: